Hatha Yoga 101 – History + 10 Benefits Of Hatha Yoga & 5 Popular Poses

 Blonde woman in Tree pose, practicing yoga on the dock of a lake.

-What to expect in a Hatha yoga class
+What is a Hatha yoga class like?

 Instead of quickly flowing from one pose to the next, you spend time in each posture, finding the correct alignment, connecting to your breath, and observing how it feels in your body.
 Hatha is often used by yogis as a tool to master the body.